 Combine Points Across Cards

-Note that you can also move cash back earned on Capital One cash back cards to miles.
-While not a published program feature, if you click “Redeem” under your cash back rewards and choose “Move Rewards”, you can move cash back to your miles card at a value of $0.01 to 1 mile.
+While not a published program feature, if you click “Redeem” under your cash back rewards and choose “Move Rewards,” you can move cashback to your miles card at a value of $0.01 to 1 mile.

 Share Points Across Cardholders

-This is valuable because:
+This can be very valuable because:

 - If a friend has elite status with a particular program, there may be instances where it could be beneficial to transfer your Capital One rewards miles to your friend so that they can transfer to the desired airline or hotel program and make the booking for you (for instance, a friend with Air Canada elite status may have access to additional award inventory or preferential pricing on Air Canada flights).

-How to Keep Points Alive
+How to Keep Capital One Miles Alive

 Capital One Rewards Miles do not expire as long as your account is open and in good standing.
 If you cancel an account with a Rewards miles balance, you will forfeit those rewards.
 For this reason, you’ll want to transfer to an airline partner or another Capital One miles-earning card via the methods above before canceling an account.